Debt consolidation loans are one way of dealing with overwhelming debts – read our guide to learn more

 By taking out another loan to pay off a number of smaller debts, you may be able to reduce your monthly payments and simplify your finances.
 We look at the benefits and drawbacks of debt consolidation loans.

 You can use a debt consolidation loan to clear a number of smaller debts.
 Loan consolidation just means grouping your debts into one loan, you will only have one creditor to deal with and just one monthly repayment.

-Debt consolidation loans can reduce the pressure that you’re feeling from creditors.
-Bear in mind that debt consolidation loans often spread the debt over a longer period of time, meaning that you may be in debt for many years.
+Debt consolidation loans can reduce the pressure that you're feeling from creditors.
+Bear in mind that these loans often spread the debt over a longer period of time, meaning that you may be in debt for many years.

-You should think carefully before choosing a debt consolidation loan, because there may be better options available to you.
+You should think carefully before choosing to consolidate your debt, because there may be better options available to you.
 Debt consolidation loans only transfer your debts, unlike bankruptcy or an Individual Voluntary Arrangement (IVA), which reduce the amount you pay back.